norangeflame/MEE6-XP-GRINDER/README.md

 # MEE6-XP-GRINDER
 ### This MEE6 XP Grinder for Discord allows you to work or game while grinding message XP in the background.
-I'm not really sure if anyone would actually use this but here it is :)

 **USE AT YOUR OWN RISK**